gmwendel/ROAR_Stats/README.md

 ```

 Usage notes:
+To see information about jobs running on each node, use ```sagemapp_stats -v```

-Perform updates at a rate of <1 per minute to avoid stressing the job scheduling system
+Perform updates at a frequency of <1 per minute to avoid stressing the job scheduling system